godlykmathews/Computer-Networking-Lab/Algorithm.md

 9. close the connection socket
 10. close the listening socket

-# Algorithm - TCP Multi User Chat
+# Algorithm- UDP

-## SERVER
+## Client

-1. Create a TCP socket.
+1. Create a socket
-2. Clear memory space for socket address.
-3. Set up socket address structure with server details.
-4. Bind socket to server address.
-5. Start listening for incoming connections.
-6. Accept client connections.
-7. Convert client's network address to a readable format.
-8. Spawn a child process to handle client while the parent process stops listening.
-9. Receive data from client.
-10. Send received data back to client.
-11. Print client's IP address.
+2. Read the matrices from the standard input and send it to the server using the socket
+3. Read the product matrix from the socket and display it on the standard output
-12. Close the socket.
+4. Close the socket

-## CLIENT
+## Server

-1. Create a TCP socket.
+1. Create a socket
-2. Clear memory space for socket address.
-3. Set up socket address structure with server details.
-4. Connect to server.
-5. Continuously read input from user.
-6. Send user input to server.
-7. Receive response from server.
-8. Print server's response.
-9. Repeat steps 5-8 as needed.
+2. bind IP address and port number to the socket
+3. Read the matrices socket from the client using the socket
+4. Find the product of matrices
+5. Send the product matrix to the client using socket
+6. close the socket

 # Algorithm - Leaky Bucket